saltstack/salt/doc/topics/windows/windows-package-manager.rst

 .. note::
     For a Linux master, you can surround the file name with single quotes.
-    However, the ``cmd`` shell on Windows use double quotes when wrapping strings that may contain spaces.
+    However, for the ``cmd`` shell on Windows use double quotes when wrapping strings that may contain spaces.
 Powershell accepts either single quotes or double quotes.

 Install a package